 R4: Thank you for making this point.
 We agree, and have substantially revised the manuscript accordingly.
 The first version of this manuscript may have been unclear on two points: (i) differences between complexity vs. complex systems as defined in CSS; (ii) differences in terminology vs. ideas.

 For (i), we believe the definition of complexity has been somewhat a philosophical matter and often follows definitions or highlighted aspects of complex systems as laid out by a few key scientists and papers (the purpose of the search for a network of relevant terms).
-We now include more detail in the manuscript in a new dedicated paragraph (164-230), where we briefly discuss this point and other philosophical themes including differences between restricted and generalized complexity, and introduce the difference in the second and third paragraph of the introduction.
+We now include more detail in the manuscript in a new dedicated section (“the philosophy of complex system science”, lines 164-230), where we briefly discuss this point and other philosophical themes including differences between restricted and generalized complexity.
+We also introduce the difference in the second and third paragraph of the introduction.
 This, in our opinion, does not contradict the point that scientists have come up with a more pragmatic, general perspective on complex systems, which was the motivation for our analyses.

 For (ii), terminology can vary even between experts even though we absolutely agree that the properties of complex systems are generally agreed upon.
 For instance, both Gell-Mann and Holland use the wording “complex adaptive system” (CAS), but do so referring to different phenomena (Gell-Mann calls CAS what Holland calls “Adaptive agents”, such that Holland’s CAS are aggregations of CASs sensu Gell-Mann).
 In this context of their preferences in terminology, Gell-Mann (1994) even quoted an unnamed colleague who stated that “a scientist would rather use someone else's toothbrush than another scientist's terminology”.
-We have now specified this at lines 373-375.
+We have now specified this at lines 373-375, explaining why we used a critical review instead of automatic text analysis approaches to synthesize the field of CSS into the proposed Table 1.

-Ultimately, while there is overall consensus on the characteristics of a complex system, there is not consistency on how “complexity” is used in ecology and conservation.
-We hope that this is now clear in our manuscript.
+Ultimately, while there is overall consensus on the characteristics of a complex system, there is not consistency on how “complexity” is used in ecology and conservation, and we hope that this is now clear in our manuscript.
 This is one of the key reasons that stimulated us in working on this project.
 Experts know the characteristics of a complex system, but most ecologists seem to use the term “complexity” in a loose way.
-This was clear in our preliminary assessment of all reviews mentioning “complexity”, of which none was centered on CSS.
+This was clear in our preliminary assessment of all reviews mentioning “complexity”, of which none was centered on CSS (see, e.g., lines 86-100).
 Therefore, we propose introducing CSS to anchor studies referring to ecological complexity (see also R2).